Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/00_data/README.md

 # Data

-In this folder we have the data we used in our analyses.
-A detailed description on how we extracted the data is given in this README file.

 ## Eukbank

 ### Extracting ciliate sequences from EukBank

 Need to specify where the EukBank data is extracted from.

-In the fasta file from EukBank we only had the amplicon-id and abundance (size) in the headers, not information about taxonomy.
-So to extract only the ciliate sequences, we had to first extract the ciliate headers from the taxonomy file:
+The EukBank fasta file does not contain information about taxonomy, it only has information about amplicon-id and abundance.
+To extract ciliate sequences we extracted the ciliate headers from the taxonomy file.

 ```
 grep "Ciliophora" eukbank_18SV4_asv.taxo > Ciliate_taxo